curv3d/curv/ideas/Packages.md

 `lib.foo` searches for a file with basename `foo` in `CURVPATH`, as specified by the `file` function.
 If found, the file is loaded and evaluated and the resulting value is returned.

+## Standard Packages

+What makes sense is to have a small standard library (std), then put the remaining library abstractions into a collection of standard packages.
+The standard library forms the outer scope of all source files, while standard packages must be referenced explicitly.
+The standard library is harder to evolve than the standard packages, since a package can be deprecated as a whole and replaced by a new package with a different name.
+So it makes sense to keep the standard library small.

+How are standard packages referenced?
+Should we use `lib` (they are installed on the local file system, as part of the Curv installation process), or should we use `package` (they are referenced using URLs)?

+In the long term, standard packages should be referenced by URLs, because if they are part of the default install, then it becomes hard to abandon them or remove them from the default install (backward compatibility reasons).
+(Eg, the Python standard library is notoriously full of abandonware.)
+But then, in the long term, we would want a stable home for these packages.

+## Conclusion

+Trees and Packages suffice.
+Don't actually need `file` or `lib`.